Can teachers use Netflix (or Hulu/Amazon/etc) videos in classes?

 Now the small exception...

-Netflix is unique in that they do allow "one-time" educational screenings (which includes once per semester for educators) of many "Netflix Original" documentaries - a collection of over 100 titles!
+Netflix is unique in that they do allow "one-time" educational screenings (which includes once per semester for educators) of some 75+ "Netflix Original" documentaries.
 See the links below for Netflix educational policies and to find and use the documentaries that are available for use in the classroom.
-The current releases are shown but you can use the search box to find older documentaries.
+The only catch is that you must have your own personal Netflix subscription to log into to play these documentaries.